⚡ Quick Verdict:

 🏆 WINNER: Buffer

-Buffer wins 5 out of 8 categories in our comparison.
+Buffer wins 5 out of 8 categories in our hootsuite vs buffer comparison.

-Best for: Solopreneurs, creators, small businesses, and teams on a budget who need simple social media scheduling.
+Best for: Solopreneurs, creators, small businesses, and medium businesses needing simple social media scheduling.

-If you need social listening and deep analytics, Hootsuite justifies the price.
+If you need social listening and in depth analytics, Hootsuite offers an enterprise-level suite with advanced analytics and social listening.

 However, most businesses will get more value from Buffer’s simplicity and savings.